apollographql/rust-best-practices/book/chapter_04.md

 > In case error recovery is needed, use `or_else`, `map_err`, `if let Ok(..) else`.
 To **inspect or log your error**, use `inspect_err`.

-## 4.6 Unit Test should excercise errors
+## 4.6 Unit Test should exercise errors

 While many errors don't implement PartialEq and Eq, making it had to do direct assertions between them, it is possible to check the error messages with `format!` or `to_string()`, making the errors meaningful and test validated: